AnnaA123/alpome_frontend/notes.md

-I used yarn as the package manager (while the backend uses npm), but did not include any files using yarn, so downloading packages can be a small hassle.
+I used yarn as the package manager (while the backend uses npm), but did not include any files using yarn, so downloading packages can be a bit of a hassle.

 The packages needed (for now) are: